GitStartHQ/backend-proxy/README.md

 | --debug | Print extra information for debugging | false |  |
 | --secure | Print extra information for debugging | false |  |

+## Usecases
+- Proxies cookies properly by removing the scoped domain
+- Adds proper CORs headers allowing full access from the browser
+- Supports POST requests and proxies them transparently
+- Read Only mode allows easy testing for backend APIs where accidental changes are prevented

 ## Example